cvandrei/ubirch-chain-service/README.md

     sbt server/run

-To get random data into the server (resulting in unminded hashes and blocks that you can query) run the following shell script (in root folder of this project):
+To get random data into the server (resulting in unmined hashes and blocks that you can query) a shell script is provided in the root folder of this project.
+It will run until you manually stop it.
+You can run as many parallel instances of it as needed to create even more data.
+Open a terminal to run the script:

     ./hash_random_input.sh